 The fourth element, damages, can easily be proven with documentary evidence.
 Your claim for damages can include medical expenses, lost wages, future lost earning capacity, property damage, physical pain, loss of enjoyment in life, emotional trauma, and pain and suffering.

 Medical reports, medical bills and other expenses can show physical and financial injuries.
 If you are claiming for lost wages and future lost earning capacity, you need your pay stubs, bank statements, and tax returns to show how much you were earning and a medical report from your doctor stating the time you need to stay home for recovery.
 Medical experts can testify regarding the pain and suffering caused by the injury you sustained in Home Depot’s premises.

 If you have slipped and fallen in Home Depot, remember the tips provided above on what to do immediately after slipping and falling, such as reporting the incident immediately to the store manager.
 Also get a lawyer, like us, on board from the outset so you can build your case immediately while evidence is still fresh and can easily be gathered.
 For example, if you wait longer in filing your complaint, surveillance camera footage may be deleted due to Home Depot’s need for memory space in its computer, and not necessarily to disprove your claim.
 This deletion might not be taken against Home Depot.
 If you act quickly, the greater your chances of getting a higher settlement.

 If you are wondering what to do because you’ve slipped and fallen in Home Depot, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or 212-233-1233 or send us an email at [email protected].